 Are you a video blogger with lots of high-quality videos?
 Have you thought about setting up a live room to grow your business?

-With SRS Stack, you can easily turn your video files into live streams and engage your audience without having to live-stream yourself.
+With Oryx, you can easily turn your video files into live streams and engage your audience without having to live-stream yourself.

-It's easy, doesn't require any media streaming expertise, and SRS Stack can even restream your live streams to other platforms for free since it's open source.
+It's easy, doesn't require any media streaming expertise, and Oryx can even restream your live streams to other platforms for free since it's open source.

 Video Blogger, empower video bloggers with live streaming.